On the formula for the norms of Miyawaki lifts

 Let $\tau$ be a unitary representation of a group $G$.
 Then, we denote a fixed $G$-invariant inner product of $\tau$ by $(-,-)_{\tau}$ or simply $(-,-)$.
-Moreover, if $G$ is an adelic algebraic group and $\tau$ is a subrepresentation of the space of square-integrable automorphic forms on $G,$ then we fix $(-,-)$ as the $L^{2}$-inner product with respect to the Tamagawa measure.
+Moreover, if $G=\spp_{2d}(\aqq)$ for some $d\in\zz_{>0}$ and $\tau$ is a subrepresentation of the space of square-integrable automorphic forms on $G,$ then we fix $(-,-)$ as the $L^{2}$-inner product with respect to the Tamagawa measure.